 The Higher Education Commission report ‘Too Good to Fail’ also required dynamic graphics and this one ended up inspiring the overall cover design which underwent a transformation from Venn Diagram to abstract geometric colourful graphic.

-In January 2015, we were commissioned by the Royal Society of Arts to design a report marking the 90th anniversary of the first Student Design Awards.
+We were commissioned by the Royal Society of Arts to design a report marking the 90th anniversary of the first Student Design Awards.

 A key point the RSA wanted to make in the report was the incredible diversity of topics that had been covered over the years.
 Demonstrating each topic over the full span of the programme would have run over several pages.
 This was deemed overwhelming and potentially could have even diluted the desired impact.
 So we talked it through with the team preparing the report and decided to focus on the last fifteen years and show those topics which remain current (and thus be of even more interest to readers today) and had particularly gained traction with entrants.

 Our core design theme for the report was an elegant hound’s tooth pattern, so it seemed a natural step to feature this in the graphic.
 The end result is effectively a table by any other name, yet has become a remarkably striking visual image which ended up appearing on the inside spread of the report.

 In this example, for the V&A, University of Brighton and AHRC, a report about Social Design, we were given a rough, hand-drawn idea for a graphic demonstrating key themes discussed in the report, and when they had begun to gain traction in the industry.